Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

 Yes, I gladly admired the epic sets, cute creatures, charming performances and gorgeous costumes.
 And I was delighted to see the return of floppy-haired Newt Scamander (Eddie Redmayne) and his magical menagerie of creatures, as well as a young Albus Dumbledore (Jude Law) and fresh details to flesh out the backstory of this much-beloved character.

-But The Crimes of Grindelwald failed to provide answers to any of the questions I had at the end of the first Fantastic Beasts film.
+But The Crimes of Grindelwald, in theaters worldwide now, failed to provide answers to any of the questions I had at the end of the first Fantastic Beasts film.
 Questions I've been wondering about for two whole years now.

 Not only did I feel deprived of the delight of discovery and the resolution of mysteries, but the film left me with even more unanswered questions than I started with.